Spike at Your Service

 "Spike at Your Service" is the ninth episode of the third season of animated television series My Little Pony: Friendship Is Magic as well as the sixty-first overall.
+It aired on December 29, 2012.
+In this episode, Applejack saves Spike from a herd of timberwolves, and he insists on repaying her so that he can live up to the Noble Dragon Code.
+However, when he offers to help her with the chores on the farm, she isn’t comfortable with his attitude.

 Plot

 When Applejack saves Spike from a timberwolf attack in the Everfree Forest, he insists on helping her around the farm in order to repay a life debt that is customary to dragons in their "Dragon Code".
 His efforts only make trouble for her and the other ponies, and they set up a fake timberwolf attack for Spike so that he can save Applejack from, thus making him feel satisfied with his debt.
 Their ruse draws a pack of real timberwolves, which Applejack easily crushes, but the pieces form into a single giant beast and she gets caught in a rockslide.
 Spike causes the timberwolf to fall apart by throwing a rock down its throat, and frees Applejack.
 Afterwards, Applejack convinces Spike to give up his debt.